 The public-private Section 8 housing choice voucher program could be the nation's most effective affordable housing and community development tool.
-However, it is plaqued with inefficiencies, onerous regulatory requirements and a flawed funding system.
+However, it is plagued with inefficiencies, onerous regulatory requirements and a flawed funding system.
 Lawmakers should address these issues to attract private housing providers' participation in the voluntary program.

+Two million very or extremely low-income families are housed in the private market annually through the Section 8 Housing Choice Voucher Program.
 The Section 8 housing choice voucher program has long served as America's primary method of rental assistance.
 Funded by the U.S. Department of Housing and Urban Development and administered by local public housing authorities, the program provides subsidized rents for qualifying low-income families in private rental housing, including apartments.